Dynamical Zeta Functions in the Nonorientable Case: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Maciej Zworski for suggesting the problem and giving guidance along the way, and Kiran Luecke for some helpful commments.
+We are indebted to the referees for reading the paper very carefully and providing us the reference \cite{Klingenberg}.
 Y.~B-W also acknowledges the partial support under the NSF grant DMS-1952939.
+S.S. acknowledges the partial support under the ANR grant ANR-20-CE40-0017.